Big Brother 10 (American season): Summary

 Following Jessie's eviction, HouseGuests competed in the "Rude Awakening" Head of Household competition.
 For this competition, HouseGuests were asked true or false questions about fan-submitted messages they had heard the previous night; an incorrect answer resulted in elimination, and the last HouseGuest remaining was the winner.
 Michelle was the winner.
-Following these events, an argument between all of the HouseGuests (except for Dan) erupted, with HouseGuests April, Jerry, and Michelle attacking Dan's religious beliefs.
-Though April and Michelle ended the conflict, Jerry went on to continuously insult Dan's religious and personal beliefs weeks afterwards.
+Following these events, an argument between all of the HouseGuests (except for Dan) erupted, with April, Jerry, and Michelle attacking Dan's religious beliefs.
+Though April and Michelle ended the conflict, Jerry insulted Dan's religious and personal beliefs for weeks afterwards.
 On Day 32, HouseGuests competed in the "In the News" food competition.
-For this competition, previously evicted HouseGuest Brian returned to host the competition, while one representative from each previous season returned to participate.
-The current HouseGuests would select one of the returning HouseGuests to give them news from the outside world, and had to determine if they were being truthful or not; a correct answer earned the house food for a specific day of the week, while an incorrect answer placed them on the slop diet for that day.
-Later that day, Michelle chose to nominate Keesha and Libra for eviction, with Libra being her main target.
-When picking players for the Power of Veto competition, April, Jerry, and Memphis selected to compete; Ollie was selected to host.
+For this competition, previously evicted HouseGuest Brian returned as host, while one representative from each previous BB season returned to participate.
+The current HouseGuests would select one of the returning HouseGuests to give them news from the outside world and had to determine if they were being truthful; a correct answer earned the house food for a specific day of the week, while an incorrect answer placed them on the slop diet for that day.
+Later that day, Michelle nominated Keesha and Libra for eviction, with Libra being her main target.
+When picking players for the Power of Veto competition, April, Jerry, and Memphis were selected to compete; Ollie was selected to host.
 On Day 33, HouseGuests competed in the "Cry Me a Veto" Power of Veto competition.
-For this competition, HouseGuests were required to chop up onions with the option of three different techniques, and were then required to place their chopped onions into a box; they could place them into either their Veto box or their prize box.
+For this competition, HouseGuests were required to chop up onions with one of three techniques and were then placed their chopped onions into a box; they could place them into either their Veto box or their prize box.
 The HouseGuest with the heaviest Veto box at the end of the competition would be the winner of the Power of Veto, while the two HouseGuests with the most weight in their prize box would win prizes.
 Jerry was the winner of the Power of Veto.
 Despite Jerry's attempts at convincing Michelle to nominate Dan should he use the Power of Veto, she was reluctant about doing so as she wanted Libra evicted that week.
 On Day 35, Jerry chose not to use the Power of Veto on either nominee.
 During his speech, Jerry infamously referred to Dan as "Judas" due to his vote the previous week.
 That night, Dan and Memphis made a deal to get to the end together, thus forming The Renegades alliance.
-On Day 38, Libra became the fifth HouseGuest to be evicted from the house in a unanimous vote of six to zero.
+On Day 38, Libra became the fifth HouseGuest to be evicted from the house in a vote of six to zero.
 She became the first member of the Jury of Seven.